Which downtown St. Louis parking garages and lots have the fewest calls to police?

 ST. LOUIS — Danielle Harper knows tens of thousands of Blues and Cardinals fans are about to descend upon downtown St. Louis’ parking garages.
-As a downtown resident who pays to park in one of them, she’s concerned for their safety.
+And as a downtown resident who pays to park in one of them, she’s concerned for their safety.

 Her car has been broken into three times within the past two months.